signalfx/integrations/README.md

 in `macros.jinja` available for use.
 The template just needs to have the line `{% import "macros.jinja" as macros %}` somewhere towards the top.

+To apply the Jinja template to an existing integration:
+1. Create a README.md.jinja file in the directory for that integration.
+2. Ensure that the README.md.jinja file has the content about the integration that you intend to document, because it will be the single source for both tiles and product-docs.
+3. In the meta.yaml file for the integration, set the 'useLegacyBuild' flag to 'false' so that a build with the Jinja template becomes default behavior.

+It may be convenient to include all three steps of the template application process in a single commit to whatever branch you are using for development.
+If the 'useLegacyBuild' flag is set to 'true', then the build process ignores your jinja file or generates unexpected results.

 ### Tile Tabs
 The tabs in the integration tiles in the web app (SignalView) are determined by